ConfederacyOfGaia/Gaia/circle-of-twilight.md

 ***Night Eyes (6th level required).*** Your eyes become adept at seeing in darkness and at a distance.
 You gain darkvision up to 60 feet and you can see up to 1 mile away with no difficulty able to discern even fine details as though looking at something no more than 100 feet away from you

 ***Owl's Wisdom.*** You have advantage on Wisdom checks and saving throws.

-***Powerful Build.*** Your physique becomes powerfully muscular.
-Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks.

-In addition, when you make a Strength-based attack, you gain a +2 bonus to damage rolls.

 ***Rhino Hide (10th level required).*** Your skin grows grey and thick.
 You gain resistance to bludgeoning, piercing, and slashing damage from non-magical weapons.